A tour of the best beaches in Sardinia

 La Maddalena

-In the very North of Sardinia, near Olbia, is a town and comune located on an island with the same name; La Maddalena.
-More photos of this beautiful, but sometimes very touristic, piece of Sardinia can be found here.
+In the very North of Sardinia, near Olbia, is a town and commune located on an island with the same name; La Maddalena, a beautiful, but sometimes very touristic part of Sardinia.

 Want to read more about Sardinia?
 CharmingSardinia.com recently released three Sardinia Travel guides, which contain over 50 pages of information about the island.